 There are plans for runway 16L/34R to be increased in length to 15,100ft.
 There are also plans for a fourth parallel runway west of the current 16R/34L, but the timeline for this is 2022 more than 15 years in the future.
 Other intentions in the new plan include the construction of a new terminal and two new concourses.

 The plans call for a single terminal with an attached concourse consisting of 31 mainline gates and an additional parallel satellite concourse equipped with 15 mainline gates and 44 regional jet gates.
 The two concourses would be connected by an underground automated train.
 Accordingly the existing terminal and concourses would be demolished, which would leave space for additional expansion onto the two new concourses in the future.

 Additional plans will see a new car parking garage, expanded cargo facilities, and a UTA TRAX light rail line to the downtown area of Salt Lake City.

 The last major work on the airport was completed in 1995.
 This included the construction of a third air carrier runway, concourse E and the airport’s international terminal.
 Several projects were ongoing at the airport between 2004 and 2007; the total budget exceeding $80m.

-These projects concerned modifications and refurbishment of the baggage claim areas in terminals one (T1) and two (T2 – ICS Layton), the second phase of apron reconstruction (Geneva Rock Products), the construction of new pre-engineered hangar buildings (Garff Construction), concourse apron repairs, a new ground transport management system (Transcore ITS), a new parking revenue control system (Scheidt and Bachmann), taxiway refurbishment on runway 16L/34R (Granite Construction) and
+These projects concerned modifications and refurbishment of the baggage claim areas in terminals one (T1) and two (T2 – ICS Layton), the second phase of apron reconstruction (Geneva Rock Products), the construction of new pre-engineered hangar buildings (Garff Construction), concourse apron repairs, a new ground transport management system (Transcore ITS), a new parking revenue control system (Scheidt and Bachmann), taxiway refurbishment on runway 16L/34R (Granite Construction) and modifications for T2.

 BAGGAGE CLAIM MODIFICATIONS